awslabs/git-secrets/README.rst

     Removes patterns from the global git config

 ``-u, --deleteliteral``
-    Removes a literal pattern added with the --add command.
+    Removes a literal pattern added with the --add command from the git config

 ``-d, --deleteallowed``
-    Deletes an allowed pattern
+    Removes an allowed pattern from the git config

 ``<pattern>``
-    The regex pattern to search.
+    The regex pattern to remove.

 Examples